Skip to content

 Competitive Differentiation

-• Only platform running genomics-to-drug-candidates on a single desktop GPU
+• Only platform running genomics-to-drug-candidates with 11 clinical intelligence agents on a single desktop GPU

 • < 5 hours total pipeline time (vs. weeks/months traditional)